KageKirin/kagekirin-old.github.com/source/_posts/2012-04-05-test-driven-shader-development-an-idea.markdown

 When doing shader development, be it for R&D purposes or in a production environment, you will run into a couple of possible issues:
 -   shader not compiling
 -   shader not linking (in GL)
+-   incompatible vertex and pixel shader due to interpolator differences (Cg, DX)
 -   shader not running due to wrong input
 -   shader running but not giving the expected result (algorithmic error)
 -   shader not returning the expected result due to wrong input
 -   wrong output from one shader breaking another shader (happens often when playing with lighting models)
 -   shader computationally too heavy (instruction-bound or texture-fetch-bound)
 -   a lot of other stuff that can go wrong, and by Murphy's law, will go wrong.

 In many of these cases,
 nailing the problem down to a few causes,